michaeluno/admin-page-framework/readme.txt

 ),
 `

-If it is a repeatable field, set the value in the sub-fields.
+If it is a repeatable field, set values in numerically indexed sub-elements.

 `
 array(